maptv/decalendar/intro.md

 false beliefs that are unreasonable, unscientific, or historically inaccurate.

 ,
-that belief in the existence of Satan, divine intervention, and a punitive afterlife are inconsistent with is benevolent, infallible, omnipotent, omniscient, but  therefore created the universe exactly as intended with  created by God is flawed and requires divine correction.
+that belief in the existence of Satan, divine intervention, and a punitive afterlife are inconsistent with is ut  therefore created the universe exactly as intended with  created by God is flawed and requires divine correction.

 the principle of parsimony,